waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics Addendum
 - **VOID**: Impassable terrain that appears to be an empty space off the edge of the map.

+# Battle Mechanics Addendum
+- **Type Immunity vs. Level Disparity:** Type immunity (e.g., Flying vs. Ground) is not a guaranteed defense against a much higher-level opponent.
+A significant level gap means the opponent can still knock out the immune Pokémon with its other, non-resisted moves.